Skip to content

 daos pool query datascience

-Is DAOS client running on all your nodes?
+4. Check that the DAOS client is running on all your nodes:

 ps -ef | grep daos